 Module 1: How the Brain Works (4 ECTS)

-Content: The course will start with an introduction into the field by discussing the history of neuroeconomics, the anatomy of the brain, the role of genes and hormones, and the main brain imaging methods (such as fMRI and EEG).
+Content: The course will start with an introduction into the field by discussing the history of neuroeconomics, the anatomy of the brain, and the main brain imaging methods (such as fMRI and EEG).